almogelfassy/ocp-virtualization-workshop/01.validate/README.md

 > **NOTE**: You may get an error saying "Error from server (BadRequest): container "sti-build" in pod "duckhunt-js-1-build" is waiting to start: PodInitializing"; you were just too quick to ask for the log output of the pods, simply re-run the command.

-Once finished, check the status of the pods by executing the command below:
+Once finished, check the status of the pods by executing the command below

 ```execute
 oc get pods
 ```

-You'll see that a couple of pods have been created, one that just completed our build, and then the application itself, which should be in a `Running` state, if it's still showing as `ContainerCreating` just give it a few more seconds:
+You'll see that a couple of pods have been created, one that just completed our build, and then the application itself, which should be in a `Running` state, if it's still showing as `ContainerCreating` just give it a few more seconds

 ~~~bash